chunweiz/CCUX/doc/deploy.md

 # Deploy #
 Eclipse will be used to deploy the CCUX application to the SAPUI5 ABAP repository.
 Each eclipse project refers to a particular baseline, module, control or component.

+> There is always a 1 to 1 identical folder mapping between Git, Eclipse and SAPUI5 ABAP repository.

 Sections:

 * [Setting up Eclipse](#markdown-header-setting-up-eclipse)